CodeYourFuture/syllabus/docs/guides/create-a-react-app.md

 Once you have stopped running the program, your React app **will stop working**.
 To start it again, see the instructions above for starting your app.

-# Bonus
+## Bonus

 You're done!
-You don't have to read more - you can now develop React apps, locally.
+You don't have to read more - you can now develop React apps on your computer.
+How do we get them onto the web so we can share them with others?

-But what about deployment?

-## Deployment with Netlify
+### Deployment with Netlify

-If you have already learned to [deploy your apps from github using Netlify](https://github.com/CodeYourFuture/syllabus/blob/master/others/deployment/1-for-html-module/instructions-for-automatic-deployment-with-netlify-and-github.md), you can use the same process to deploy any React apps you created initially with create-react-app.
+If you have already learned to [deploy your apps from github using Netlify](../workshops/deployment/workshop/instructions-auto-deployment-netlify.md), you can use the same process to deploy any React apps you created initially with create-react-app.

 You may notice that Netlify automatically sets the following two config settings: